Tagalog profanity: Genitalia

-In Tagalog, the vagina is most often referred to with the words puki, kiki, pipi, kipay, or pekpek; tinggil is used for the clitoris, titi, otin and burat are used for the penis and bayag for the scrotum.
+In Tagalog, the vagina is most often referred to with the words puki, kiki, pipi, kikay, kiffy, or pekpek; tinggil is used for the clitoris, titi, otin and burat are used for the penis and bayag for the scrotum.
 All of these words are considered considerably rude in general conversation, and Tan notes that latinate English words for genitalia, such as "penis" and "vagina", are almost always considered more polite.

 As in other languages, euphemisms for genitalia abound: the male genitalia may be alternately referred to as a saging (banana), an ahas (snake), or a talong (eggplant), among other names.
 Researcher Michael Tan notes that the euphemisms for the vagina are considered more vulgar than those for the penis, and as such are fewer; but noted among them are mani (peanut), bibingka and bulaklak (flower).
 He posits patriarchal norms as the reason for this discrepancy.Suso is the term most often applied to the breasts, but it is not considered profane and has connotations of breastfeeding; boob, imported from English slang, is the most widely used term for breasts that might be considered impolite.
 Tagalog has no analog of the vulgar English word ass: the word puwit, meaning buttocks, carries no particular sexual meaning on its own.Tuli is a male circumcision rite of passage in the Philippines, and being uncircumcised is considered in many parts of the country to be taboo; the vulgar word supot (literally, plastic or paper bag) refers to an uncircumcised male and denotes immaturity, and even poor hygiene.
 This is not unique to the Philippines; being uncircumcised was once highly taboo in Korea, and remains so among Muslims.